Table of contents:

 SCHEDULED

-Action is in waiting state, i.e. the action is scheduled in a rollout but the group it belongs to is not yet started.
+Action is in a waiting state, i.e., the action is scheduled in a rollout, but the group it belongs to has not yet started.

 Action state